GitGud9786/YOLOv8-Object-Tracking-System/README.md

 The model performs reasonably well given only 50 epochs of fine-tuning.
 It successfully detects humans even under low lighting conditions as seen in the output images.
+Main challenges were regarding augmenting the dataset which continuously increased space usage in Kaggle’s given space.
+This prevented implementation to handle class imbalance which is a probably a significant reason for the model to not necessarily show satisfactory metrics.